What inspired you to write this story?

 The story is set in South Africa in 2017?
 Why is that?

 I have lived in South Africa for over 10 years.
 It is a beautiful country, vibrant, cosmopolitan and has such a rich history and diverse cultures.
 It is also a place that attracts people from different nationalities.
 I want to showcase what makes our country special.
 South Africans know to have fun, we can really party.
-We are among the earliest riders in the world and we strive to do better for ourselves and our families.
+We are among the earliest risers in the world and we strive to do better for ourselves and our families.
 If you live in South Africa, you can relate to the setting.
 I will be publishing photographs and other media to make it real for readers overseas because I want them to see what I see.

 Why choose Millennials for the main characters?

-I wanted to represent a young urban African professionals who are educated accomplished and cosmopolitan.
+I wanted to represent young urban African professionals who are educated, accomplished and cosmopolitan.
 I have not come across too many stories about this cosmopolitan generation.
 The Millennials have been the subject of research and debate.
 They are different from previous generations.
 They are more socially and environmentally conscious, they think differently.
 They also value family and tradition even though they practice these in their own way.
 They are technologically advanced and connected via social media.
 They want to change the world.
 They are the leaders of the future and that future is not far off.
 I wrote the story in the first person, which is incredibly challenging, because I want the reader to stand in the people’s shoes and experience the emotions.
 My children are from that generation.
 When they come of age, I want them to choose their partners wisely so In a sense, I am writing this for them.

 Why does Pelonomi have to be studious, in other words, a nerd?